isomerpages/imda-pixel/_facilities/Featured Areas/AR VR Lab.md

 ![AR/VR Wall](/images/Facilities/AR%20VR%20Lab/ARVR%20wall.png)

-Dive into the world of immersive technology development by utilising our collection of state of the art equipment such as the Magic Leap 2, Meta Quest Pro, Tact Suit and more!
+Start developing immersive experiences by using a range of cutteing edge technology equipment such as the Magic Leap 2, Meta Quest Pro, Tact Suit, and get hands-on experience with these advanced tools!

 ## Equipment